danielrothschild/danielrothschild.github.io/dynsem/index.md

 *All our welcome as auditors* and should feel free to come to any sessions (and may pick and choose according to interest).

 Enrolled students will be required to submit a short paper (what linguists call a squib), on some topic related to the course.
+[Advice and potential topics here](squib.html)

 #### Schedule: